4kxz/4kxz.github.io/content/posts/dataframe-to-pg.md

     connection.commit()
 ```

 There are some tradeoffs.
-The DF has to fit in memory and it relies on psycopg copy, it probably won't work with other connectors or DBs.
+The DF has to fit in memory and it relies on psycopg copy, it won't work with other connectors or DBs.
 It might be optimized further by splitting the data in chunks and saving in parallell, but this was good enough for my needs.